How to Design & Specify a Cast Metal Plaque

 Specifications for a Plaque

 When you go to order one of our plaques, you will see some choices to make as to the making of your plaque.
 You should be aware of how to specify what you want so that you will get what you need.
+All of our plaques feature raised lettering.
+If you wish incised lettering, it is a special order.

 Background color is the painted area behind where the lettering goes on a plaque.
-Most common colors are: Black, Dark Oxide (like dark chocolate color), Brown, Gray, and colors such as Forest Green and Midnight Blue are popular.
+Most common colors are: Black, Dark Oxide (like dark chocolate color), Brown, Gray, and darker colors such as Forest Green and Midnight Blue are popular.

 You must choose a texture because this makes the metal look nice and even.
 Currently we offer Leatherette, Pebble, Stipple, and Sand.